simeononsecurity/simeononsecurity.ch/content/articles/how-to-implement-and-manage-effective-access-control-in-your-it-environment/index.en.md

 3. **Use Auditing and Reporting Tools**: Auditing and reporting tools can help businesses identify potential security incidents and demonstrate compliance with government regulations.
 These tools can provide detailed reports on user activity, access attempts, and other security events.

-4. **Regularly Test Access Controls**: Access controls should be regularly tested to ensure that they are effective.
+4. **Regularly Test Access Controls**: Access controls should be regularly tested to ensure that they're effective.
 Businesses should conduct penetration testing, vulnerability assessments, and other tests to identify potential weaknesses in their access controls.

 5. **Limit Privileged Access**: Privileged access is the highest level of access in an IT environment, and it should be limited only to those users who require it to perform their job functions.
 Businesses should implement measures to ensure that privileged access is granted only when necessary and not shared among multiple users.